libgdx/libgdx.github.io/_posts/2021/2021-06-05-colorful-gdx.md

 blue. **When you use the tweak in Oklab**, the tweak can still magnify or shrink A and B, but it does so relative to the center (grayscale), rather than black like in RGB.
 This is what makes Oklab's tweak more useful; not only is lightness simple to adjust with just one channel (L), colorful-ness is simple to adjust by using the same change for the A and B channels.
+Adjusting L isn't centered like A and B are; if you increase L on the tweak, it will make lightness range higher but no lower, and if you decrease it, the lightest colors become unavailable.
+The color can be useful with any kind of reduced range, moving L so a range like 0.0 through 0.4 is raised up to 0.3 to 0.7.
+That's possible with an L tweak value of 0.93, because 0.93 is higher than the neutral value for Oklab's lightness (0.63) by 0.3.

 Before, I gave an example that desaturates colors and increases contrast.
 How about some other options?

 ```java
 // This lightens significantly and increases saturation slightly.